ls1intum/Artemis/docs/user/exercises/quiz.rst

     - To start the quiz, the student must press the Open quiz button |OpenQuizButton|.

-    - If the quiz is set to start in a specific hour and the student opens it before, he/she will see a message asking to wait until the quiz starts and displaying the remaining time.
+    - If the quiz is set to start at a specific time and the student opens it before, he/she will see a message asking to wait until the quiz starts and displaying the remaining time.

         .. figure:: quiz/please-wait-message.png
             :align: center